Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 * Computers:
     * a Mac, a Windows PC, a Linux Virtual Marchine or even a Raspberry Pi
 * Web Browsers:
-    * Firefox, Chrome, Safari, IE, or Opera (its good to test on more than one browser)
+    * Firefox, Chrome, Safari, IE, or Opera (best practice is test on multiple browsers)
 * Text Editors:
-    * Adobe Brackets, Chrome's Text-App, Coda, Text Mate, Sublime Editor
+    * Adobe Brackets, Chrome's Text-App, Coda, Text Mate, Sublime Editor, vi, nano, emacs
 * Web Servers:
     * httpster (a [Node][] based http server nice for development use), NGinX, Cherokee and the venerable Apache and IIS